2025 Midyear Brickell Condo Market Report | The Truth Behind the Numbers

 The $1M to $3M Market: Volume-Heavy and Value-Driven

 This remains the most active segment in Brickell.
-Sales volume dipped slightly from 88 in the first half of 2024 to 75 in the same period of 2025.
+Sales volume dipped from 157 sales in the first half of 2024 to 99 in the same period of 2025.
 Despite the slowdown in deals, the average price per square foot rose from $869 to $894, suggesting that values are holding steady or even gaining traction, particularly for well-positioned properties.

 For sellers, it’s important to understand how recent shifts in buyer behavior and inventory levels have changed the landscape.
 In this environment, differentiation is essential.
 Renovated units can still attract strong interest, but only when priced thoughtfully and aligned with current market conditions.
 Properties with dated finishes, awkward layouts, or in buildings facing high resale competition are at greater risk of prolonged market time.
 In a landscape where inventory is abundant, standout features matter more than ever.
 Success now depends on clear positioning, strategic pricing, and a compelling value proposition that resonates with today’s more selective buyer.